 Marcus enjoys programming in Java because of the language’s structured rules.
-Marcus believes that while you can write “quick and dirty” code, and deceive yourself that you are saving time and money, doing it properly initially is worth the extra time and effort.
+He believes that while you can write “quick and dirty” code and deceive yourself that you are saving time and money, doing it properly initially is worth the extra time and effort.
 Your code will then work reliably and consistently, requiring less maintenance, and proving to be more economical in the long run.
 So, one of his goals is to highlight the value of writing clean code when working on a project.
-He cares so much about this that he doesn’t allow whitespace at the end of his lines!

-Despite his strictness with Java, he loves trying crazy things, probably because he gets bored very quickly.
+When he takes a break from Java, Marcus enjoys being active.
 He enjoys nature and likes hiking in the Alps as well as backpacking.
-He has traveled all over the world including visits to Brazil, China, Australia, and the USA.
 He also enjoys dancing, a good beer or wine, and adventuring around Munich.
-Marcus lives in Munich, Germany, with his wife, within walking distance of the Oktoberfest, and yes, he owns Lederhosen.
+Marcus lives in Munich, Germany, with his wife and baby son, within walking distance of the Oktoberfest, and yes, he owns Lederhosen.